October 21st – December 5th

 IMPORTANT DATES:

-ELIGIBILITYAny Visual Art major, minor or Art Education major enrolled in courses at FMU within the last year (Spring 2021, Summer 2021, Fall 2021 and Spring 2022) are eligible to enter.
+ELIGIBILITY: Any Visual Art major, minor or Art Education major enrolled in courses at FMU within the last year (Fall 2025, Spring 2025, Summer 2025, Fall 2024 and Spring 2024) are eligible to enter.

 ENTRIES: All entries must be submitted by the artist.
 All entries must be original works created while enrolled at FMU, but do not have to be works made while enrolled in an FMU Art Course.
 Copies, studies or photographs of other artwork will not be accepted.
-Entries may include paintings, drawings, ceramics, photography, printmaking, mixed media, video, sculpture, jewelry and fiber arts.
+Entries may include paintings, drawings, ceramics, photography, digital illustrations, digital paintings, printmaking, mixed media, video, sculpture, jewelry and fiber arts.
+No AI generated artwork.
 Up to four entries will be allowed.

 Honorable Mention

-ENTRIES AND SUBMISSION SHOULD BE SUBMITTED BETWEEN SEPTEMBER 19th- AND OCTOBER 7th (before Midnight), 2022.
+ENTRIES AND SUBMISSION SHOULD BE SUBMITTED BETWEEN SEPTEMBER 5-15th (before 11:59PM), 2025.
 NO LATE ENTRIES WILL BE ACCEPTED.

 In an effort to follow professional gallery practices, Gately Gallery implements the following rules and regulations for exhibiting artists.